Shared Ownership (part-buy, part-rent)

 An affordable way for first-time buyers get on to the property ladder.

-You can buy a share in a new, refurbished or previously owned home, normally with the help of a mortgage, and you pay a subsidised rent on the share retained by Metropolitan.
+You can buy a share between 25% and 75% of the value of the home in a new, refurbished or previously owned home, normally with the help of a mortgage, and you pay a subsidised rent on the share retained by Metropolitan.

 Because you only have to raise a mortgage deposit for your share (as opposed to the full market value of your home), Shared Ownership makes buying more affordable.
 Shared Ownership also keeps your ongoing monthly housing costs below what you would pay if you had bought the same property outright or rented it privately.